KaushikShivam/Trillo/README.md

 ## Description
 This template only uses *Flexbox* for alignment and layout.
 So, no external framework is necessary.
-The project also complies with the BEM-methodology for CSS classes.
+The project also implements the BEM-methodology for CSS classes.

 The project uses a lot of modern and experimental CSS rules and a build script is added to accomodate older browser compatibility.